FNODE: Flow-Matching for data-driven simulation of constrained multibody systems: Discussion

 \section{Discussion}

-Tables~\ref{tab:time_cost} and \ref{tab:error_summary} summarize the training cost and predictive accuracy of the four models across all benchmarks.
-Two main observations emerge.
+Figure~\ref{fig:tmsd_mse_comparison} summarizes the computational cost and predictive accuracy of the four models for the triple mass-spring-damper benchmark.
+Two observations emerge.

-First, FNODE consistently trains much faster than MBD-NODE, often by one to two orders of magnitude.
+First, the training process of FNODE converges with lower computational cost than MBD-NODE.
+The computational cost is quantified by the training time of the model.
+As shown in Figure~\ref{fig:tmsd_mse_comparison}, the train loss of FNODE converges with lower training time compared to MBD-NODE.
 This gap arises because FNODE bypasses the adjoint sensitivity method and does not embed an ODE solver in the backpropagation loop.
-On larger problems such as the slider-crank, the efficiency gain is especially pronounced: FNODE completes training in $\sim$119 s versus over 2700 s for MBD-NODE.
-Compared to purely data-driven baselines (FCNN, LSTM), FNODE's training times are of the same order of magnitude, demonstrating that its physics-informed formulation does not incur significant overhead.
+Compared to purely data-driven baselines such as FCNN, FNODE's training times are of the same order of magnitude.

 Second, FNODE achieves consistently lower prediction error than the black-box baselines and is competitive with, or superior to, MBD-NODE.
 In dissipative and chaotic systems (single/triple mass-spring-damper, double pendulum), FNODE outperforms all baselines by large margins, maintaining stable long-term predictions.
-For the slider-crank mechanism, FNODE achieves the best accuracy ($1.9\!\times\!10^{-3}$ MSE), significantly outperforming both MBD-NODE and the data-driven models.
-Only in the cart-pole case does MBD-NODE obtain a slightly lower error than FNODE, though at nearly 10$\times$ the training cost.
+For the slider-crank mechanism, FNODE achieves the best accuracy ($1.8\!\times\!10^{-3}$ MSE), significantly outperforming both MBD-NODE and the data-driven models.
+Only in the cart-pole case does MBD-NODE obtain a slightly lower error than FNODE.
 These results underscore the importance of accurate acceleration targets: FFT provides precision for smooth trajectories, while FD ensures robustness for non-periodic signals and trajectory endpoints.

-Ultimately, FNODE provides a favorable balance between efficiency and accuracy: it is orders of magnitude faster to train than MBD-NODE while delivering consistently higher fidelity than LSTM and FCNN, and near-parity or better accuracy than MBD-NODE across benchmarks.
-These results highlight FNODE's potential as a \textit{scalable} framework for data-driven simulation of constrained multibody systems.
+FNODE provides a good efficiency vs. accuracy balance: it is orders of magnitude faster to train than MBD-NODE while delivering consistently higher fidelity than LSTM and FCNN, and near-parity or better accuracy than MBD-NODE across benchmarks. \updatedText{These results suggest that FNODE is computationally practical for higher-dimensional constrained multibody systems and can accommodate parameter variation, as illustrated by the added higher-DOF vehicle example and parameter-conditioned experiments.}